 I sang words that I didn’t believe in the junior choir until my voice changed, which gave me an excuse to leave that group.
-I also went through the motions of being confirmed and immersed to join the church.
-The pastor asked me, “Do you believe in Jesus as your Savior?”
+I also went through the motions of being confirmed and immersed with water baptism to join the church.
+The pastor asked me, “Do you believe in Jesus as your Savior and Lord?”
 I said “yes” — but I didn’t.
 I merely followed the twelve-year-old “herd.”

 When I was sixteen, we changed churches.
 Suddenly, the new preacher preached about the mysterious God of the Bible, who is three Persons in one God.
 He talked about Jesus as both fully God and fully man, who died a criminal’s death to forgive believers’ many imperfections.
 He said that Jesus rose from the dead three days later to give us life that will last forever.

 My curiosity was aroused.
-I investigated the Bible to get evidence about his preaching, because I have a scientific mind.
+I investigated the Bible to get evidence about the pastor’s preaching, because I have a scientific mind.

-- I found many predictions about Jesus were written hundreds of years before he was born.
+- I found that many predictions about Jesus were written hundreds of years before he was born.
 They came true during his life.
 Eyewitnesses described these events in the New Testament.

 - I was impressed with Jesus’ many miracles, also reported by the eyewitnesses.

 - I discovered the historical fact that the Jewish people of Jesus’ time fully expected that God would send the Messiah to kick the Roman-occupiers out of the land.
-They thought that he would then rule their country as their earthly king.
+They thought that he would then rule their country as an earthly king.